 Whether you’re an artist trying to push your single or a sample library developer launching your new product, using one of these content platforms means the burden of handling that traffic need not be your concern.
 Your hosting service’s service agreement may limit how easily you can scale your service to handle the needs of your expanding market.
 Surpassing your allotments can get costly and there’s no guarantee the increased traffic you’re getting is also the paying audience.
 If you’re just starting out, pushing your content to 3rd party platforms like Youtube and Soundcloud are the easiest and most convenient ways to keep your website’s footprint small, and your bandwidth allotments in check.

-Committing to an CMS based site, paying for development, management, or 3rd party plugins or themese means diving further into the web-site building conundrum, and probably further away from the work you would rather be doing.
+Committing to a CMS based site, paying for development, management, or 3rd party plugins or themes means diving further into the website building conundrum, and probably further away from the work you would rather be doing.
 Depending on your situation, it may be wiser to hold off on this level of commitment until you can properly manage the plunge.

 Part of the beauty of the major platforms is that they are relatively easy to use.
 Maybe you aren’t ready for a dedicated website presence yet.
 Focusing your time and energy on established platforms where you can interact more directly with other users and establish a rapport as you build your brand is a great start.

 If your host server goes offline, your content goes offline with it.
 There are tricky, techy solutions around this; for example, one could use Google cloud services to host a site in the cloud (ElegantThemes described how to do this with WordPress), but this is an advanced setup and the costs scale with the usage and scaling needs of your site.
 It could potentially alleviate the need for a backup solution that traditional hosting would require, but you will spend the same amount of time, energy, and money, regardless.